microsoft/onnxscript/README.md

 from onnxscript.opset15 as op

-# The function must have annotation to specify the type of inputs and outputs.
+# If the function is a model to export, it must have annotations to specify the type of inputs and outputs.
 @script()
 def Hardmax(X: FLOAT[], axis=0) -> FLOAT[]:
     # op gives access to ONNX operators for opset 15